vigu59/getting_cleaning_data_project/README.md

 A R script, file "run_analysis.R", is used to process the raw data and output the tidy data set.

-A codeBook, file "CodeBook.md", described the raw data sets and the tidy data set
+A codeBook, file "CodeBook.md", described the raw data sets used and the tidy data set generated.

-## Inputs  files used :
+### Inputs  files used :
 * Training data set :
     *'train/X_train.txt': Training set.
 7352 records of 561 features
     *'train/y_train.txt': Training labels.
 7352 records of activity label